SiegeLord/RustCMake/Readme.md

-An example of using CMake with Rust (using not yet merged changes!).
+An example of using CMake with Rust.

 Try it!
 ~~~